kandelm/Web-Server/README.md

    \$conn->close();
    ?>" > /var/www/html/index.php
    ```
-2. Visit `http://<your-vm-ip>/` again to verify that it now shows the visitor’s IP and the current time.
+2. Visit `http://35.226.226.112/` again to verify that it now shows the visitor’s IP and the current time.

 ### Testing Locally
-Ensure that everything is working correctly by accessing your website at `http://<your-vm-ip>/`.
+Ensure that everything is working correctly by accessing your website at `http://35.226.226.112/`.

 ### Make the Website Publicly Accessible
 1. **Set Up Firewall**: Ensure the firewall allows HTTP (port 80) and HTTPS (port 443) traffic.
 This can be done in the **GCP firewall rules** or **VM settings**.
-2. **Obtain a Public IP or Domain**: Use the **external IP** provided by GCP or set up a domain name (e.g., `your-domain.com`) pointing to your server’s IP.
-3. **Configure DNS**: If you’re using a domain, configure your **DNS records** to point to the public IP.
-   - Add an **A record** in your domain registrar’s DNS settings, pointing to your VM's public IP.
-4. **Test**: Open your browser and type `http://your-domain.com` to check if the site is publicly accessible.

 ---